adamkrawczyk/rosbot_patrol_simulation/README.md

 Next step is to map whole world so drive rosbot to every room and check on rviz if everything is done correctly after that save map.

 ### Save map
-Open another terminal and go to oure project then in simulation make directory for maps.
+Open another terminal and go to our project then in simulation make directory for maps.
 ```
 $ mkdir maps
 $ cd maps